qaxl/chess/README.md

 Running on Windows:
 ![Screenshot in-game on Windows](/.github/windows.png)

+## Features
+- can move chess pieces
+- can eat other chess pieces (no validation whether your own or your opponents!)
+- highlight currently selected chess piece
+- highlight possible moves (not validated! only for pawns!)

+To support more features and my sanity (due to messy code base), this whole project needs a rewrite.

 ## Supported platforms
 Currently only supported platforms are Windows and Linux.
 It should technically also compile on macOS, but I don't have a macOS device to test it on.